Kyphosis – Scoliosis

 In conclusion

 Scoliosis is a common condition that affects almost all age groups.
-Various other diseases, such as osteoporosis, can complicate scoliosis and worsen the condition.
-Early detection and proper treatment of the disease are necessary in order to prevent a potentially serious problem but also to improve the quality of life of patients.
+Various other diseases, such as osteoporosis, can complicate scoliosis and worsen the existing condition.
+Early detection and proper treatment of the disease are essential in order to prevent a potential serious problem but also to lead to an improvement in the quality of life of patients.

 Konstantinos Tzitzikostas